 The triggers also vary from person to person and can change over time – they include both food-related and non-food-related triggers.

-Different foods will affect different individuals and it is important to keep a food diary to identify the potential triggers for your own IBS.
+Different foods will affect different individuals and it is important to keep a food diary (with symptoms) to identify the potential triggers for your own IBS.
 Trying an elimination diet, with the support of a registered nutritional therapist, can help to identify any foods that may be exacerbating symptoms.

-Some foods can exacerbate constipation in certain individuals – these foods include refined grains, processed foods, coffee, carbonated drinks, alcohol and dairy products.
+Some foods can exacerbate constipation in certain individuals – these foods include refined grains, processed foods, red meat, alcohol and dairy products.

 Similarly, some people can be susceptible to diarrhoea from eating certain foods – including too much fibre (often from fruit), chocolate, alcohol, caffeine, fructose or some artificial sweeteners, carbonated drinks, large meals, fried and fatty foods, and dairy and wheat foods for those with intolerances.

-Although irritable bowel syndrome can be related to food, there are a number of causes of IBS that are not food-related and implementing strategies to manage these may help with reducing symptoms.
+Although irritable bowel syndrome can be related to food, there are a number of causes of IBS that are not food-related.
+Implementing strategies to manage these may help with reducing symptoms.
 They include:

 Low stomach acid and digestive enzymes

 As we get older our ability to produce stomach acid and digestive enzymes can fall, making it more difficult to digest our food and leading to IBS symptoms such as bloating, gas and heartburn.
-Some medications also impact stomach acid.
+Some medications also impact stomach acid production.